dfudger/farm2fork/README.md

     >  Starting server in PID 3479.
     >  serving on http://0.0.0.0:6543

 That should be about it.
 You will find the majority of the project files that we will be working on is in the subdirectory also called farm2fork_otmd.

+When I am working on this I have one terminal that I use for running the server and one that I use for running tests and the like.
+But do whatever works for you.

 ## Resources